By John V. Berry, Esq., www.berrylegal.com

 When a clearance holder has a security clearance issue with the CIA, they will normally receive a notification of disapproval letter, usually sent on blank letterhead, listing the security concerns at issue and other rights in a Memorandum.
 The specificity of the security concerns at issue varies at this agency, so it is important to obtain as much information as possible in order to address the concerns.

-Review rights generally include the ability to obtain documents (i.e the right to request the Investigative File) upon which the revocation or denial is based within 45 days and the ability to request a personal appearance during that timeframe.
+Review rights generally include the ability to obtain documents (i.e the right to request the Investigative File) upon which the revocation or denial is based within 10 days (this is subject to change by the CIA) and the ability to request a personal appearance during that timeframe.
 A personal appearance is an administrative hearing before a panel of clearance adjudicators (or a single adjudicator).
 An individual can also respond solely in writing and waive the personal appearance.
 A personal appearance is highly recommended in most types of cases before the CIA.
 When a personal appearance is requested, the contractor is placed in line for the hearing process, which can take a bit of time.

 Second Step: Receipt and Review of the Investigative File